abdullahridwan/Checklist/README.md

 ## Basic Functionality
 History
-  - See the status (wheter you did them or not) of todo's for previous days Home
+  - See the status (wheter you did them or not) of todo's for previous days
-  - The list of todos for today

 ## Notes
 I made a prototype version of this idea in another repo.